IBM-Cloud/docs-services/services/TwilioProgrammableVoice/index.md

    Copy them to the integration.
 1. Navigate to the [TwiML App section](https://www.twilio.com/console/voice/dev-tools/twiml-apps){: new_window}
    of the Twilio Console and *Create* a new TwiML App.
-Name it ‘Bluemix_App’ or similar.
+Name it ‘Cloud_App’ or similar.
 Copy and paste the App SID into the service.

 1. In the [Phone Numbers](https://www.twilio.com/console/phone-numbers/incoming){: new_window}